SherG/perpetual-elm/exampleSite/content/about.md

 From there we'll handle the application process and work with our financial partners to provide funding solutions to those who qualify.

-In addition, we serve as advisors to early stage businesses in the Boston metro area.
+In addition, we provide free advisory services to early stage businesses.

 We have a reputation for transparency and candid advising.